yaoyao-liu/minimal-light/README.md

 *This is the source code of my homepage.
 I build this website based on [minimal](https://github.com/orderedlist/minimal).*
 <br>
-*Feel free to use the source code anywhere you like.*
+*Feel free to use or share the source code anywhere you like.*

 ## Features

 - Simple and elegant personal homepage theme
 - Jekyll theme, deploy automatically by GitHub pages
+- Mobile friendly
 - Support Markdown
 - Support dark mode